+Standards will be monitored by:

+looking at pupils work

+subject observations

+pupil discussions

+□ audit of subjects

+□ scrutiny of planning

+□ general curriculum discussions

+Contribution of the Subject to other Areas of the Curriculum

+Science contributes to many subjects within the primary curriculum and every opportunity is sought to draw scientific experience out of a wide range of activities.
+This allows children to begin to use and apply scientific skills and knowledge in real contexts.

+Resources

-Standards will be monitored by: □ looking at pupils work and talking to pupils using new EIF framework September 2019 □ subject observations □ pupil discussions □ audit of subjects □ scrutiny of planning □ general curriculum discussions Contribution of the Subject to other Areas of the Curriculum English is linked to all curriculum areas.
-Resources The school has a full range of resources to support the teaching of this subject throughout all year groups.
+The school has a full range of resources to support the teaching of this subject throughout all year groups.
 Resources are upgraded and replenished when the need arises.
 An annual stock take and audit is undertaken by the subject coordinator in the summer term in preparation for the next academic year.

-Raising Awareness of this Policy We will raise awareness of this policy via: School Handbook/Prospectus; School website; Staff Handbook; Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops; School events; Meetings with school personnel; Written communications with home such as weekly newsletters and of end of half term newsletters; Annual report to parents; Headteacher reports to the Governing Body; Information displays in the main school entrance; Text messages Email Training All school personnel: have equal chances of training, career development and promotion receive training on this policy on induction which specifically covers: □ National Curriculum programmes of study and attainment targets for all subjects □ Curriculum □ Teaching and learning
+Raising Awareness of this Policy

+We will raise awareness of this policy via:

+- School Handbook/Prospectus;

+- School website;

+- Staff Handbook;

+- Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops;

+- School events;

+- Meetings with school personnel;

+- Written communications with home such as weekly newsletters and of end of half term newsletters;

+- Annual report to parents;

+- Headteacher reports to the Governing Body;

+- Information displays in the main school entrance;

+- Text messages

+- Email

+Training

+All school personnel:

+- have equal chances of training, career development and promotion; - receive training on this policy on induction which specifically covers:

+□ National Curriculum programmes of study and attainment targets for all subjects

+- □ Curriculum

+- □ Teaching and learning

-Planning
+- □ Planning

-Differentiation
+- □ Differentiation

-Assessment
+- □ Assessment

-Monitoring and Evaluation

-Special Educational Needs

-Academically More Able, Gifted and Talented Pupils

-Kev skills

-- receive periodic training so that they are kept up to date with new information - receive equal opportunities training on induction
+- □ Monitoring and Evaluation - □ Special Educational Needs - □ Academically More Able, Gifted and Talented Pupils - □ Key skills - receive periodic training so that they are kept up to date with new information; - receive equal opportunities training on induction.